Analysis | Trump asks for a mulligan on saying Pence should’ve overturned 2020 election

 “Therefore, the Unselect Committee should be investigating … why Mike Pence did not send back the votes for recertification or approval, in that it has now been shown that he clearly had the right to do so!”
 Trump concluded.

-Certainly, admitting that he wanted Pence to try to overturn the election himself gives lie to the idea this was about anything other than Trump winning.
+Certainly, admitting that he wanted Pence to try to overturn the election himself gives the lie to the idea this was about anything other than Trump winning.
 Numerous people around Trump have said the idea Trump promoted Sunday was “crazy,” illegal and even “un-American,” as Pence himself put it last summer.
 The idea is that it speaks to Trump’s true intent.
 At the very least, it makes it very difficult for Republicans who talk about “irregularities” and “perceptions” of fraud to continue pretending this wasn’t what it transparently was.

 And Trump had focused more on this less-drastic option, at least publicly.
 While he suggested in a Jan.
 5, 2021, statement that the unilateral Pence option was on the table and available, much of his public commentary focused on sending the matter back to the states.
 That’s likely because it was the most practical option — given Pence wasn’t keen on going along with the scheme — but also because it fit more neatly with what other Republicans were willing to go along with.

 Sunday’s statement only reinforced what Trump truly wanted, though.
-And Tuesday’s walkback was a rather feeble attempt to pretend otherwise.
+And Tuesday’s walk-back was a rather feeble attempt to pretend otherwise.